Turkey/Greece

 Morning:

 Set out from the hotel for our field trip to the island of Aegina, led by the GL.
 Transfer by private motorcoach to the port of Piraeus.
 Catch the ferry to the island of Aegina.
 Upon arrival board our private motorcoach and drive for approx. 40’ to the east side of the island where the awesome temple of Aphaia is located, offering fabulous views across the Saronic Gulf.
 Returning to the port town of Aegina, stop for a visit to a local Pistachio Estate where a local expert will explain about the PDO (Protected Designation of Origin) Aegina Pistachio nuts.
-Continue to the port town.
-Meet with a local artist creating beautiful pottery.
+Continue to the port town for an orientation stroll through the picturesque market.

 Lunch: